Belle Gunness: Involvement of Ray Lamphere and Gunness legacy

-Gunness was pronounced dead, even though the doctor who performed the postmortem testified that the headless body was five inches shorter and about fifty pounds lighter than Gunness.
+Three rings found on a charred hand of the body initially suggested near-conclusive identification: two were gold bands, one set with a diamond that had been given to Gunness by her first husband Mads Sorenson on their wedding day.
+Investigators noted, however, that the rings were not fully conclusive evidence; given Gunness's reputation for cunning, it was suggested she could have placed the rings on a planted corpse specifically to create the impression of her own death.
+Gunness was pronounced dead, even though Dr. Harry Long of La Porte, who had known Gunness personally, stated unequivocally on May 9 that the body was not hers: it weighed approximately 160 pounds against Gunness's 325 or more, was nearly five inches shorter, had well-formed and rounded arms unlike Gunness's, and, most tellingly, had carefully manicured fingernails, something Gunness was not known to do.
+"It is not that of Mrs. Gunness," he said.
+"I am sure of that."
+Gunness's dentist, identified as Innorton, positively identified a gold crown found in the ruins as one he had placed in her mouth, which some investigators took as conclusive proof of her death.
 No explanation was provided for what happened to the body's head.
 Whether Gunness died in the fire or escaped remained uncertain, although the sheriff blamed a Chicago American reporter for inventing the "escaped" story.
 Reported "sightings" of Gunness in the Chicago area continued long after she was declared dead.
 In 2008, DNA tests were performed on the headless corpse in an attempt to compare the DNA in the corpse against a sample from a letter Gunness had sent to one of her victims, but due to its age the sample was not able to be properly tested.
 After Gunness' crimes came to light, the Gunness farm became a tourist attraction.
 Spectators came from across the country to see the mass graves, and concessions and souvenirs were sold.